CorruptedByCPU/Barebones-Kernel-C-x86-64/README.md

 ## This repository is for anyone who needs a working base for start.
 How you continue is up to you.

-### The core of the Fern-Night kernel is based on this repository.
+### The core of the Foton/Fern-Night kernel is based on this repository.

 What will you need to build and run: